cp-1919/RPGMV-Sandbox-Manager/README.md

 # RPGMZ-Sandbox-Manager
 ## Description
 Sandbox-Manager is a plugin for RPGMZ.
 It depends on *mz3d* and *PKD_Pocket Events*.
-This plugin will help you create an Sandbox game in RPGMaker.
+This plugin will help you create an 3D Sandbox game in RPGMaker.
 What's more, it also support api, which is easy for you to call in your own plugin.

+If you want to know how i realize this, read this [principle](principle.md)

 ## Preparation
 To use this plugin, please get following plugin: